Skip to content

 WeatherBlog 16 2024/25 | Whining about the weather

-My colleague Sebastian dedicated last week's WetterBlog to the new PG weather, because of course it deserves such a dedication and because he didn't just want to "whine about the weather forecast".
-I, on the other hand, love to moan and have no inhibitions about doing so for both of us this week!
+Colleague Sebastian dedicated last week's WeatherBlog to the new PG weather, because of course it deserves such a dedication and because he didn't just want to "moan about the weather forecast".
+I, on the other hand, love to moan and have no inhibitions about making up for it this week for both of us!

 Current situation and outlook

 There is little to report.
-Today (Wednesday), a small low with an associated cold front can still be felt in the eastern Alps.
+Today (Wednesday), a marginal low with an associated cold front can still be felt in the eastern Alps.
 The precipitation will subside during the course of the day.
-The snow line is quite low, but with around 20cm in the more favourable locations, the refresh will remain limited.
-After the last snowfall of this kind (relatively cold, 10-20cm of accumulation) almost a fortnight ago, the WetterBlog had to realise that the fluffy snow is perfect camouflage for malicious sharks, even though it glistens beautifully.
-We are therefore focussing on pessimism, keeping expectations low, and will be happy if they are exceeded.
+The snow line is quite low, but with around 20 cm in the more favorable locations, the amounts will remain manageable.
+After the last snowfall of this kind (relatively cold, manageable amounts) almost two weeks ago, the WeatherBlog had to realize that the fluffy snow is excellent camouflage for malicious sharks, although it glistens very nicely.
+We are therefore relying on purposeful pessimism, keeping expectations low and are happy if they are positively exceeded after all.

-The general weather situation is still characterised by low pressure over the northwest Atlantic and Greenland and an Azores High, which is persistently pushing back.
-The frontal zone will be deflected northwards by the Azores High, so that the strong Atlantic flow with its embedded disturbances in the Alps will have little effect.
+The general weather situation is still characterized by low pressure over the northwest Atlantic and Greenland and an Azores high, which is persistently holding out against it.
+The frontal zone is deflected to the north by the Azores High, so that the strong Atlantic current with embedded disturbances in the Alps will have little effect.
 The weather is expected to be rather cool (seasonal average) and slightly unsettled over the next few days.
 There are no major snowfalls in sight.

 WeatherBlogs